lub90/ct-pass-store/backend/README.md

 - If secondaryPwd is provided and custom passwords are allowed, it will be encrypted and then stored.

-- If omitted, a secure password will be generated and returned.
+- If omitted, a secure secondary password will be generated and returned.

 - If primaryPwd is required (based on config), it must be valid for the user.